cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 == Plugin Features ==

 = Unlimited number of products =
 No limitations on the number of products you can put in your product feeds.
-This makes the AdTribes.io WooCommerce Product Feed PRO plugin suitable for small, medium and big webshops.
+This makes the AdTribes.io Product Feed PRO for WooCommerce plugin suitable for small, medium and big webshops.

 = Unlimited number of product feeds =
 No limitations on the number of product feeds.